taylorfinnell/hqtrivia/README.md

 # hqtrivia

-A small framework for building HQ Trivia bots.
+A small framework for building HQ Trivia and HQ Words bots.

 ## Installation